Last updated 16th April, 2025

 Your location can affect the price considerably, however despite the installation cost and rising fuel prices, mains gas remains one of the cheapest ways to heat your home.

-The average cost to install a gas fireplace for your home will depend on the price and model of the gas fire as well as any extra required pipework to install but is typically around £150-£300 for installation, this is without costs of buying a gas fire separately.
+The average cost to install a gas fireplace for your home will depend on the price and model of the gas fire as well as any extra required pipework to install but is typically around £150 to £300 for installation, this is without the costs of buying a gas fire separately.

 Gas fires are cheaper to run than electric heaters and also heat up much quicker, so it's no real surprise that they are very popular!